Hypothyroidism: Epidemiology

+Hypothyroidism is the most frequent endocrine disorder.
 Worldwide about one billion people are estimated to be iodine deficient; however, it is unknown how often this results in hypothyroidism.
 In large population-based studies in Western countries with sufficient dietary iodine, 0.3–0.4% of the population have overt hypothyroidism.
 A larger proportion, 4.3–8.5%, have subclinical hypothyroidism.
 Undiagnosed hypothyroidism is estimated to affect about 4–7% of community-derived populations in the US and Europe.
 Of people with subclinical hypothyroidism, 80% have a TSH level below the 10 mIU/L mark regarded as the threshold for treatment.
-Children with subclinical hypothyroidism often return to normal thyroid function, and a small proportion develops overt hypothyroidism (as predicted by evolving antibody and TSH levels, the presence of celiac disease, and the presence of a goitre).
+Children with subclinical hypothyroidism often return to normal thyroid function, and a small proportion develops overt hypothyroidism (as predicted by evolving antibody and TSH levels, the presence of celiac disease, and the presence of a goiter).

 Women are more likely to develop hypothyroidism than men.
 In population-based studies, women were seven times more likely than men to have TSH levels above 10 mU/L. 2–4% of people with subclinical hypothyroidism will progress to overt hypothyroidism each year.
 The risk is higher in those with antibodies against thyroid peroxidase.
-Subclinical hypothyroidism is estimated to affect approximately 2% of children; in adults, subclinical hypothyroidism is more common in the elderly, and in white people.
+Subclinical hypothyroidism is estimated to affect approximately 2% of children; in adults, subclinical hypothyroidism is more common in the elderly, and in White people.
 There is a much higher rate of thyroid disorders, the most common of which is hypothyroidism, in individuals with Down syndrome and Turner syndrome.

 Very severe hypothyroidism and myxedema coma are rare, with it estimated to occur in 0.22 per million people a year.
 The majority of cases occur in women over 60 years of age, although it may happen in all age groups.

 Most hypothyroidism is primary in nature.
-Central/secondary hypothyroidism affects 1:20,000 to 1:80,000 of the population, or about one out of every thousand people with hypothyroidism.
+Central/secondary hypothyroidism affects 1:20,000 to 1:80,000 of the population or about one out of every thousand people with hypothyroidism.